omar-addam/Voronoi-Simulation-Using-Cone-Projection/README.md

 * All components should be included under Assets/\<Name> folder. (e.g. Assets/VoronoiDiagram)
 * Each component should be isolated and under **NO CIRCUMSTANCES** referencing or using another component's scripts.
 * Components are **NOT** allowed to reference or call application/demo scripts.

+# Code Based Documentation

+## Assets / VoronoiDiagram

+This folder contains an implementation of voronoi diagram.
+The diagram consists of two components in addition to the data structure.

+### DataStructure

+### DiagramRegion

+### Diagram